 Even when we get to know our bikes and how to maneuver them, a split second of inattention can lead to a tip over.
 I pulled into a parking lot at a historic mill to take a photo and knew as I was parking on loose gravel on a downhill grade it was a bad idea.
 I took my photo but then found it next to impossible to back my bike out of the spot.
 I summoned all my strength and moved it about 18″ uphill.
 Knowing it was futile to continue, I put the sidestand down, leaned it over, realizing as I did that the sidestand wasn’t fully out.
 The bit of a grade and the loose gravel combined to make it unstable and it gently lay down on it’s side.
 The photo below shows how it was resolved.

-Here are ten common reasons bikes tip:
+Here are ten common reasons bikes tip over:

 - Forgetting to put the sidestand down before dismounting.